stackevo/spudreq/draft-trammell-spud-req.md

 information to these groups of packets.
 Each packet in a SPUD "flow" (determined by 5-tuple) belongs to exactly one tube.
-Notionally, a tube consists of a set of packets with a set of common properties, that should therefore receive equivalent treatment from the network; these tubes may or may not be related to separate semantic entities in the overlying transport (e.g. SCTP streams).
+Notionally, a tube consists of a set of packets with a set of common properties, that should therefore receive equivalent treatment from the network; these tubes may or may not be related to separate semantic entities in the superstrate (e.g. SCTP streams).

 The simplest mechanisms for association involve the addition of an identifier to each packet in a tube.
 Current thoughts on the tradeoffs on requirements and constraints on this identifier space are given in {{tradeoffs-in-tube- identifiers}}.

-## Tube Start and End Signaling

-[EDITOR'S NOTE: summarize discussion and consensus on this point: tube startup needs to be explicitly signaled, needs to be cheap. tube end should be signaled but everyone has to be resilient to lost tube ends anyway. start and end probably apply only to a single tube at once. note to see {{hard-state-vs-soft-state}}]

 ## Endpoint to Path Signaling

-SPUD must be able to provide information from the end-point(s) to all SPUD-aware nodes on the path.
-To be able to potentially communicate with all SPUD-aware middleboxes on the path SPUD must either be designed as an in-band signaling protocol, or there must be a pre-existing relationship between the endpoint and the SPUD-aware middleboxes along the path.
-Since it is implausible that an endpoint has these relationships to all SPUD-aware middleboxes on a certain path in the context of the Internet, SPUD must provide in-band signaling.
-SPUD may in addition also offer mechanisms for out-of-band signaling when it is appropriate to use.
-See
+SPUD must be able to provide information scoped to a tube from the end- point(s) to all SPUD-aware nodes on the path about the packets in that tube.
+Since it is implausible that an endpoint has pre-existing trust relationships to all SPUD-aware middleboxes on a certain path in the context of the Internet, SPUD must provide in-band signaling.
+SPUD may in addition also offer mechanisms for out-of-band signaling when appropriate.
+See {{in-band-out-of- band-piggybacked-and-interleaved-signaling}} for more discussion.
-{{in-band-out-of-band-piggybacked-and-interleaved-signaling}} for more
-discussion.

 ## Path to Endpoint Signaling

 SPUD must be able to provide information from a SPUD-aware middlebox to the endpoint.
-See {{in-band-out-of-band-piggybacked-and-interleaved-signaling}}
+Though this information is not scoped to a tube in the same way that endpoint to path signaling is, as the middleboxes do not originate the packets in a tube, it is still associated with a tube, in terms of "the properties of the path(s) this tube will traverse".
+Path to endpoint signaling need not be in-band; see {{in-band-out-of-band-piggybacked-and-interleaved-signaling}}
-for more discussion on tradeoffs here.
+for more discussion.

+## Tube Start and End Signaling

+SPUD must provide a facility for endpoints to signal that a tube has started, that the start of the tube has been acknowledged and accepted by the remote endpoint(s), and that a tube has ended and its state can be forgotten by the path.
+Given unreliable signaling (see {{reliability-fragmentation-and-duplication}}) both endpoints and devices on the path must be resilient to the loss of any of these signals.
+Specifically, timeouts are still necessary to clean up stale state.
+See {{hard-state-vs-soft-state}} and {{tube-vs-superstrate-association-lifetime}} for more discussion on tube start and end signaling.

 ## Extensibility